-In most cases, water is a better choice than a sports drink when you're thirsty, an expert says.
+In most cases, drinking water instead of an energy or sports drink is a better choice when you're thirsty.

-"Sports drinks shouldn't take the place of regular water intake," Brooke Schantz, a registered dietitian and certified specialist in sports dietetics at Loyola University Health System in Illinois, said.
+"Sports drinks shouldn't take the place of regular water intake," Brooke Schantz, a registered dietitian and certified specialist in sports dietetics at Loyola University Health System in Illinois in the USA, said.

 "Consuming these beverages during exercise that lasts more than one hour can aid in hydration and help provide needed energy to hard-working muscles," Schantz said.